‘Blowing smoke’: What Trump’s tax victory means for the U.S. economy

-U.S. President Donald Trump says that the landmark tax cuts just approved by Republican lawmakers are a Christmas present for the economy, which will supercharge growth and ultimately pay for themselves.
+U.S. President Donald Trump says that the landmark tax cuts just approved by Republican lawmakers represent a Christmas present for the U.S. economy that will supercharge growth without ultimately impacting the deficit.

 But economists are skeptical, to put it mildly.